Raymond Radiguet: Career

 Radiguet's relationship with Jean Cocteau began in 1919.
-Despite Cocteau's characteristically dramatic account of their first meeting, it is uncertain at which literary soirée they actually made first contact.
-On Radiguet's first being introduced at Cocteau's home, the butler announced him this way: "Sir, it's a child with a cane."
-The nature of their relationship has been the cause of much speculation.
+Despite Cocteau's characteristically dramatic account of their first meeting, it is uncertain at which literary soirée they first made personal contact.
+On Radiguet's first being introduced at Cocteau's home, the butler announced him this way: "Monsieur, c'est un enfant avec une canne." [] The nature of their relationship has been the source of much speculation.
 Cocteau was famously homosexual, and Radiguet was only the most significant in a series of eroticized mentor-mentee relationships in Cocteau's life.
-However, it is uncertain whether the two were ever romantically or sexually involved.
+While there is no positive evidence that the two were ever romantically or sexually involved, Radiguet's biographer Monique Nemer concludes that: il est quand même bien difficile de douter de la réalité amoureuse, et sexuelle, des rapports de Jean Cocteau et Raymond Radiguet. [] Cocteau was possessive toward his protégé: during a long absence from Paris, he dispatched friends like Georges Auric to watch over Radiguet and keep him from "les miasmes des monts Martre et Parnasse." [] Cocteau's correspondence with Radiguet during this period, entailing letters sent almost daily despite the infrequency of Radiguet's responses, resulted in Maurice Radiguet demanding explanations from Cocteau.